-Capabilities: The First Defense MK-3 OC sprays are standard issued to all police officers and are worn on the police officers' belt.
-It has an effective range of 10-12 feet.
-The larger First Defense MK-9 OC sprays are 13 ounces and are used in violent crowd situations.
+Capabilities: The larger First Defense MK-9 OC sprays are 13 ounces and are used in violent crowd situations.
 It has an effect range of 18-20 feet.

 The use of the First Defense OC spray can render a dangerous and violent situation safe without using a higher level of force.